ssr01357/pddlego-plus/README.md

 Run `interactive_CoinCollector.py` or `interactive_Alfworld.py` to launch experiments.
 Each script supports:
 - single-trial runs
-- fixed 100-trial batches (*_50 helpers)
+- fixed 100-trial batches (*_50)
 - fixed-df experiments that reuse a cached domain file

 All helper functions are already defined inside the two scripts; just call them when the file is executed as main.

 Before running, set
-- folder_name – sub-folder under output/ where raw logs will be written
+- folder_name: sub-folder under output/ where raw logs will be written
-- result_name – stem for the CSV produced by the parser
+- result_name: CSV file name logging the summary of each trial

 Simply uncomment the blocks you need.

 ### Available Models

-- `deepseek`: refer to `DeepSeek-R1-671B`
+- `deepseek`: representing `DeepSeek-R1-671B`
 - `o3-mini-2025-01-31`
 - `o4-mini-2025-04-16`
 - `gpt-4.1-2025-04-14`